SpuQ/tarantula/README.md

 These c libraries are meant to increase productivity on developing stuff with Digital AD Technics' Expansion Board REV2.1 "Tarantula".

+08/11/2014
+- Start revision of SpuQcom, under the new name "Qcumber".
+Added API to repository.

 05/11/2014
 - Andreas took over the coding for the gpio wrapper functions